Helmet-mounted display: Head tracking

 HMD designs must sense the orientation (elevation, azimuth and roll) and in some cases the position (x, y, and z) of the pilot's head relative to the airframe with sufficient precision even under high "g", vibration, and during rapid head movement.
+This is known as 3D tracking.
 Five basic methods are used in current HMD technology – inertial, optical, electromagnetic, sonic, and hybrid.
 Hybrid trackers use a combination of sensors such as inertial and optical to improve tracking accuracy, update rate, and latency.

 Hybrid inertial optical

 Hybrid inertial tracking systems employ a sensitive Inertial Measurement Unit (IMU) and an optical sensor to provide reference to the aircraft.
 MEMS based IMUs benefit from high update rates such as 1,000 Hz but suffer from precession and drift over time, so they cannot be used alone.
 In this class of tracker, the optical sensor is used to constrain IMU drift.
 As a result, hybrid inertial/optical trackers feature low latency and high accuracy.
-The Thales Scorpion® HMCS and HMIT HMDs utilize a tracker made by InterSense called the Hybrid Optical-based Inertial Tracker (HObIT).
+The Thales Scorpion HMCS and HMIT HMDs utilize a tracker made by InterSense called the Hybrid Optical-based Inertial Tracker (HObIT).